Skip to content

 console.log(response.choices[0].message.content);

-1. Open Lens Loop (if not already open)
+1. Open Lens Loop.

-2. In the Navigator, select your project
+2. In the Navigator, select your project.

-3. Click Traces to see your captured requests
+3. Click Traces to view captured requests.

-4. Click on a trace to inspect:
+4. Select a trace to review details such as:

-• Full prompt and response content
+• Prompt and response content

 • Token usage and estimated cost